linolayani/linoleparquet.github.io/content/posts/2023/oauth2proxy-authentication-authorization-kubernetes/index.md

 summary: ""

 cover:
-  image: "/posts/2023/implementing-authentication-and-authorisation-for-a-kubernetes-application-the-easy-way/images/1.png"
+  image: "/posts/2023/oauth2proxy-authentication-authorization-kubernetes/images/1.png"
-  alt: "Implementing authentication and authorisation for a Kubernetes application — the easy way"
+  alt: "Implementing authentication and authorization for a Kubernetes application — the easy way"

 images:
-  - "/posts/2023/implementing-authentication-and-authorisation-for-a-kubernetes-application-the-easy-way/images/1.png"
+  - "/posts/2023/oauth2proxy-authentication-authorization-kubernetes/images/1.png"
-  - "/posts/2023/implementing-authentication-and-authorisation-for-a-kubernetes-application-the-easy-way/images/2.png"
+  - "/posts/2023/oauth2proxy-authentication-authorization-kubernetes/images/2.png"
 ---

-Ever wanted to restrict access to your Kubernetes App to authenticated Google users without writing a single line of code in your application ?
-Fantastic !
+Are you looking to **restrict access to your Kubernetes application** to authenticated users, without modifying a single line of your application’s code?
+If so, wonderful, you’re in the right place.

-That’s what we are going to learn today using **OAuth2Proxy**.
+Here’s the plan:

-First we will deploy **nginx**.
-It’s gonna represent the **application we want to secure the access to**.
+Deploy nginx to represent the application we want to secure.
-Then we will create a **OAuth Client in Google API**.
+Create an **OAuth Client** in the Google API Console.
-Finally we will configure **OAuth2Proxy** to handle the authentication for us.
+Configure **OAuth2Proxy** to manage authentication seamlessly on our behalf.

-Sounds great ?
-Let’s dive in ! ✨
+Let’s get started. ✨

----

 ## **Step 1: Deploy Nginx**